Chart Color Schemes

 Scone Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Scone Surrounds, as per the latest Census evaluation, 95.5% of dwellings were houses, with 4.5% being semi-detached, apartments, or other types.
-This compares to Non-Metro NSW's figures of 89.7% houses and 10.3% other dwellings.
+The dwelling structure in Scone Surrounds, as per the latest Census, consisted of 95.5% houses and 4.5% other dwellings (including semi-detached homes, apartments, and 'other' dwellings).
+This is compared to Non-Metro NSW's 89.7% houses and 10.3% other dwellings.
 Home ownership in Scone Surrounds stood at 44.5%, with mortgaged dwellings at 33.5% and rented ones at 22.0%.
 The median monthly mortgage repayment was $1,500, lower than Non-Metro NSW's average of $1,538.
-Weekly rent in Scone Surrounds was recorded at $250, compared to Non-Metro NSW's $290.
-Nationally, Scone Surrounds' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent figure in Scone Surrounds was $250, compared to Non-Metro NSW's $290.
+Nationally, Scone Surrounds' mortgage repayments were significantly lower at $1,500 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing